 The Horsburgh Grove Precinct is aesthetically significant as an intact and visually cohesive heritage area characterised by single-storey Victorian, Edwardian and Queen Anne Federation era dwellings.
 The buildings retain a high level of integrity as a group and demonstrate stylistic cohesion through consistency in height, roof forms, materials and fenestration, as well as setbacks, allotment sizes and specific decorative detailing amongst groups of buildings.
-The character is further enhanced by the predominance of traditional picket fences.
 Combined, these elements create a harmonious and attractive collection of buildings that are almost completely free from modern development within the curtilage.
 (Criterion E)